abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 practice and our engagement with the outer world.

-Practicing in this way with our many duties will affect the experiences we have back in our dwelling places—when sitting or walking in solitude—so that this alone time, too, can be imbued with the quality of inner stillness.
+Practicing in this way with our many duties will affect the experiences we have back in our dwelling places---when sitting or walking in solitude---so that this alone time, too, can be imbued with the quality of inner stillness.

 # Attending to Feeling